 On October 13, 2022, in accordance with Commission rules, the District approved the use of surplus Capital Projects Fund monies in the amount of \$87,372 for emergency repairs needed on a 30-inch sanitary sewer trunk line.
-The project was completed in the current fiscal year.
+The project was completed in the prior fiscal year.
+During the current fiscal year, the Capital Projects Fund reimbursed the General Fund for these costs.

 On December 8, 2022, in accordance with Commission rules, the District approved the use of surplus Capital Projects Fund monies in the amount of \$133,090 for certain rehabilitation work at the water plant, wastewater treatment plant, lift stations and water distribution facilities.
+During the current fiscal year, the Capital Projects Fund reimbursed the General Fund for these costs.

 On May 11, 2023, in accordance with Commission rules, the District approved the use of surplus Capital Project Fund monies in the amount of \$214,347 to perform major repairs needed on the water plant, wastewater treatment plant, lift stations and water distribution facilities.
+During the current fiscal year, the Capital Projects Fund reimbursed the General Fund for these costs.